Brad Kralik, M.Ed.

 Howdy!
 My name is Brad Kralik and I am the Technology teacher at Griffin Middle School.
 I also serve as the Griffin MS Robotics Team coach and Campus 504 Coordinator.
 In my class, students learn about all types of technology, including digital literacy, robotics, and entry-level programming.

 My main objective is to ensure your child receives engaging, impactful instruction through the use of technology and interactive learning tools, and I strive to deliver a 21st century education that prepares my students for the future.

 Before teaching at Griffin MS, I spent 15 years working in both academic and corporate environments as a computer support specialist, multimedia designer, web developer, and college instructor.

 I earned my Bachelor’s degree in Sociology from the University of North Texas and my Master’s degree in Education (Instructional Technology) from Texas Tech University.
 I am certified by the State of Texas to teach Technology Applications, grades K-12.

 I come from a long line of educators and I’m proud to carry on that tradition at Griffin!
 Scroll down to read about my teaching style and philosophy.
 Ironically, outside of the classroom I try and avoid most technology.
-I enjoy gardening, hiking, mountain biking, and hanging out with my Great Dane, Chloe.
+I enjoy gardening, fishing, hiking, and hanging out with my Great Dane, Chloe.